DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-8 are rejected under 35 U.S.C.
+Claims 1-4 and 9 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea) without significantly more.

-Claims 1-4 recite a method of diagnosing a disease, which is within the statutory category of a process.
-Claims 5-8 recite a system for diagnosing a disease, which is within the statutory class of a machine.
+Claims 1-4 and 9 recite a method of diagnosing a disease, which is within the statutory category of a process.

 MPEP 2106 Step 2A – Prong 1:

-A method of risk determination which estimates risks of neurodegenerative diseases through stratification which differentiates multiple diseases, the method executed by a processor of a computer, wherein the method comprises a step of acquiring representation abundances of multiple types of bacteria from an analysis of salivary microbiota of a test subject; and a step of inputting the acquired representation abundances of multiple types of bacteria into a prediction model to estimate risks of neurodegenerative diseases occurring in the test subject through stratification which differentiates multiple diseases, wherein the prediction model has been generated by machine learning which entails obtaining an algorithm using, as explanatory variables, representation abundances of the multiple types of bacteria acquired from an analysis of salivary microbiota of healthy subjects and patients of multiple diseases belonging to the neurodegenerative diseases, and the disease states of the healthy subjects and the patients stratified across the multiple diseases belonging to neurodegenerative diseases, output as target variables, as training data, wherein said multiple types of bacteria include bacteria types having high representation abundances in the analysis of the salivary microbiota of the patients stratified, and/or bacteria types showing significant differences in the representation abundances between patients of different diseases in the analysis of the salivary microbiota of the patients stratified.
+A method of risk determination which estimates risks of neurodegenerative diseases through stratification which differentiates multiple diseases, wherein the method comprises: a set of obtaining a saliva sample form a test subject; a step of amplifying 16S rRNA genes from the saliva sample by a polymerase chain reaction (PCR); a step of determining nucleobase sequences of the amplified 16S rRNA genes by a sequencer to generate sequencing reads of multiple bacteria types; a step of clustering the sequencing reads according to a sequence similarity to provide Operational Taxonomic Units (OTUs); a step of acquiring representation abundances of multiple types of bacteria from an analysis of salivary microbiota of the test subject, wherein the representation abundances are identified based on the sequencing read counts of the OTUs; and a step of inputting the acquired representation abundances of multiple types of bacteria into a prediction model, wherein the prediction model estimates risks of neurodegenerative diseases occurring in the test subject through stratification which differentiates multiple diseases, wherein steps (d) to (f) of the method are each performed by a computer program executed by a computer processor, wherein the prediction model has been generated by machine learning which entails obtaining an algorithm using, as explanatory variables, representation abundances of the multiple types of bacteria acquired from an analysis of salivary microbiota of healthy subjects and patients of multiple diseases belonging to the neurodegenerative diseases, and the disease states of the healthy subjects and the patients stratified across the multiple diseases belonging to neurodegenerative diseases, output as target variables, as training data, wherein said multiple types of bacteria include bacteria types having high representation abundances in the analysis of the salivary microbiota of the patients stratified, and/or bacteria types showing significant differences in the representation abundances between patients of different diseases in the analysis of the salivary microbiota of the patients stratified.

 as presently drafted, under the broadest reasonable interpretation, covers a method of organizing human activity (i.e., managing personal behavior including following rules or instructions).
 For example, but for the noted computer elements, the claim encompasses a person following rules or instructions to retrieve and analyze data in the manner described in the abstract idea, such as a person collecting patient saliva to predict a risk of a neurodegenerative disease.
 The examiner further notes that “methods of organizing human activity” includes a person’s interaction with a computer (see October 2019 Update: Subject Matter Eligibility at Pg.
 5).
 If the claim limitation, under its broadest reasonable interpretation, covers managing persona behavior or interactions between people but for the recitation of generic computer components, then it falls within the “method of organizing human activity” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.